n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 ## **Teams**
 Cyber Warfare is not really about computers, is more about people and information.
 Cyber operations are conducted by private and public sector companies, with managers, salaries, budget etc, etc ...

-Is important to understand that based on these environments, burocracy is a major factor which enables the capacity of cyber operations in a number of different ways.
-Burocracy enables teams to work at maximum capacity making it fundamental for any type of cyber operation.
+Is important to understand that based on these environments, bureaucracy is a major factor which enables the capacity of cyber operations in a number of different ways.
+Bureaucracy enables teams to work at maximum capacity making it fundamental for any type of cyber operation.

-Based on burocracy we can meassure the efficiency of a team's capacity on a series of characteristics.
+Based on bureaucracy we can meassure the efficiency of a team's capacity on a series of characteristics.
 We can call these characteristics the Factors of Team Capacity.

 ### **Factors of Team Capacity**
 * **Addaptability** - How well a team can adapt new technologies to be utilized as part of the team's toolset on cyber conflict.

 * **Agility** - How rapid a team can change an operational approach to achieve a common goal.

 * **Speed** - How fast a team can implement and execute an idea.
-Usually a measure of burocracy flexibility.
+Usually a measure of bureaucracy flexibility.

 * **Creativity** - How well a team comes up with newer innovative techniques.